 Edirne is home to a number of the Ottoman Empire’s greatest monuments and structures.
 Turkish Bathhouses are no exception to this.
 While many of the historic baths have been lost to time and ruin there are still a number of grand bathhouses in operation today.

 We went to Sokullu Turkish Bath just across from the Üç Şerefeli Mosque.
-Hopefully there will be a link here in the near future!
+Check out our in-depth review of Sokullu Turkish Bath.

 Tower of Macedonia